raspberrypilearning/beating-heart/en/quiz1/question_1.md

 - ( ) You can only get two input values, 1 or 0

   --- feedback ---
-Try again, a potentiometer allows for more than 2 input values.
+Try again, a potentiometer allows for more than two input values.
   --- /feedback ---

 --- /choices ---